Axway/amplify-central/content/en/docs/amplify_relnotes/20220131_ampc_agents_relnotes.md

     reportAllErrors: true
 ```

-* The traceability agent is now able to track multiple ISTIO namespaces.
-The `envoyFilterNamespace` property in hybrid-override.yaml file has been deprecated and replaced by `istioGatewayNamespaces`.
-This new variable accepts multiple namespaces values the agent will monitor.
+* The Traceability Agent can now track multiple ISTIO namespaces.
+The `envoyFilterNamespace` property in the hybrid-override.yaml file has been deprecated and replaced by `istioGatewayNamespaces`.
+This new variable accepts multiple namespaces values that the agent will monitor.

     Sample to monitor multiple namespaces:

 ```yaml
 # configures the ALS Traceability agent